Beccio00/participium/TD_strategy.md

 ## 2. Technical Debt Payback Strategy

 ### 2.1 Priority Approach
-Our approach focuses on **resolving all blocking issues** identified by SonarCloud before merging to `main`.
+Our approach focuses on **addressing critical issues** identified by SonarCloud when merging to `main`.
 We don't maintain a formal priority hierarchy since:
-- SonarCloud quality gates clearly identify what must be fixed (blocking issues)
+- SonarCloud quality gates clearly identify areas for improvement
-- All blocking issues must be resolved before merge, regardless of their type
+- Critical issues are prioritized and addressed when feasible before merge
-- Non-blocking issues are addressed opportunistically during code review tasks
+- Other issues are addressed opportunistically during code review tasks or in subsequent iterations

 ### 2.2 Workflow